 Gehl Architects — One of the biggest challenges that Chinese cities face is in the reclamation, renewal and retrofit of its cities’ public space, streets and existing urban fabric.
 The speed, scale and sprawl of Chinese urbanisation has void many citizens their right to quality public space beyond the immediate street layout.
 To achieve the sustainable transition we’ve talked about here, cities will have to ask themselves – what do we want from our urban realm?
 And how can our planning systems deliver that against traditional interpretations of urban scale, mass and historical and cultural nuances?
 Cities need to be evaluated based on other indicators than just GDP growth.
 We see this change happening now.

-The park concept is perhaps a more important consideration than its literal designation.
-As an idea, it seems to be a place that provides closeness to nature (plants and animals), contact with open air and earth, and organic social interaction through a flexibility of activities.
+The park as a concept is more important than its literal designation.
+As an idea, it seems to be a place that provides proximity to nature (plants and animals), contact with open air and earth, and organic social interaction through a flexibility of activities.
 To this end, I saw many spaces that operate as parks but may not be parks, per se.

 For example, an interesting trend I spotted was the integration of historic landmark, shopping center, and park all rolled into one.
 These outdoor malls feature austere architectural design, vast open spaces for social activities such as those practiced in parks, porous access, and mature landscaping.
 The business rationale behind such a set-up could be economic viability.
 Landmarks are expensive to maintain and admission fees are too low to make a dent in these costs.
 However, retail rental income can provide a stronger source of revenue, with shops increasing incentive for visits.
 Inviting the kind of hanging out that also occurs in parks encourages discretionary spending; however, the full suite of typical activities in public parks may be beyond the physical scope of these commercial gathering areas.